fizzbee-io/website/content/tutorials/getting-started.md

 {{< /hint >}}

 ## Nested guard clauses
-Guard clauses does not have to be at the top level.
+Guard clauses do not have to be at the top level.
 They can be nested inside a block, within loops, within a function that gets called and so on.

 {{% fizzbee %}}